andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 - Other black leading community figures don't want to undergo the risk of being the spokesperson - his career transforms from being a preacher into a political organizer.
 - Political activism takes a significant part of his time.
 - The SCLC emerges as one of the leading movement organizations and a significant shift from the NAACP legal strategy to a movement strategy based on passive resistance.
-  - Disrupt as much of the system and politics of the South adn the United States as necessary until some change is made on the question of segregation and Jim Crow.
+  - Disrupt as much of the system and politics of the South and the United States as necessary until some change is made on the question of segregation and Jim Crow.

-#### The Greensboro NC Sit In
+#### The Greensboro NC Sit-In
 - Massification of the movement that is happening until the 1960s.
 - Lunch-Counter sit-in movement.
-- College students in Greensboro, North Carolina are sitting in at a public lunch counter that had been segregated.
+- College students in Greensboro, North Carolina are sitting at a public lunch counter that had been segregated.
 - Lunch counters - access to symbols of a consumer society; the freedom of being a middle-class American consumer without restrictions because of race.
   - A demand around these sets of concerns.
-- Every day, they come, demand service - sometimes attacked by white mobs, etc. Spread into the press; other college students somewhat spontaneously decided to sit in on the local department store, diner, lunch counter, soda fountain, etc. and demanded service to be the tens of thouands of people.
+- Every day, they come, demand service - sometimes attacked by white mobs, etc. Spread into the press; other college students somewhat spontaneously decided to sit in on the local department store, diner, lunch counter, soda fountain, etc. and demanded service to be the tens of thousands of people.
 - Like the Occupy movement in 2011.
-- Are in conversation for what to do - develop national relationships around sitins.
+- Are in the conversation about what to do - develop national relationships around sit-ins.
 Was that it, what happens from here?

 #### SNCC and Ella Baker
 - A field organizer for the SNCC and SCLC.
 - Both organizations wanted to begin a youth organization to help direct and control these young people's activism.
-- Ella Baker obstensibly argued *not* to join others' organizer; for the students to form their own autonomous society: forms the SNCC.
+- Ella Baker ostensibly argued *not* to join others' organizers; for the students to form their autonomous society: forms the SNCC.
 - Most important civil rights organization that no one has heard about.
 - Facilitated this style of massive disruptive activity all across the country; hardly any other organization is thinking about it on this style.
-- Facilitate white students; look for indigenious black leadership in the South willing to step up, etc.; begin a massive nationwide organizing campaign to disrupt the legal and political system of segregation.
+- Facilitate white students; look for indigenous black leadership in the South willing to step up, etc.; begin a massive nationwide organizing campaign to disrupt the legal and political system of segregation.
-- Focus on the South but are alsoa ctive in other Northern cities.
+- Focus on the South but are also active in other Northern cities.

 <br>